The Midnight Line

-The Midnight Line is a novel by British writer Lee Child.
-This is the twenty-second book in the Jack Reacher series.
-The book was released on 7 November 2017.
+The Midnight Line is a book in the Jack Reacher series written by Lee Child.
+The book was released on 7 November 2017 in the United States by Delacorte Press and on 15 November 2017 in the United Kingdom, New Zealand, Australia and Ireland by Bantam Press.
+It is written in the third person.

 The plot finds Reacher once again in the Midwest, this time being thrust into an investigation involving the illegal opioid trade, the pharmaceutical companies that often turn a blind eye in the name of profits, and the people dependent on them.

 Plot summary

 After spending the night with a woman named Michelle Chang (from Make Me), Jack Reacher is traveling through Wisconsin when he happens to stop at a pawnshop selling an unusual item: a 2005 West Point class ring.
-Unwilling to accept that such a priceless thing would be willingly sold, Jack suspects it to be stolen and decides against leaving town.
+Unwilling to accept that such a priceless thing would be willingly sold, Reacher suspects it to be stolen and decides against leaving town.
 He questions the pawnbroker and learns that the ring was sold to him by a biker named Jimmy Rat.
-Reacher beats up Rat's gang and learns that the ring originally belonged to a fence named Arthur Scorpio, who runs a laundromat in Rapid City, South Dakota.
-Reacher leaves town, aware that Rat has already warned Scorpio of his plans.
+Reacher beats up Jimmy's gang and learns that the ring originally belonged to a fence named Arthur Scorpio, who runs a laundromat in Rapid City, South Dakota.
+Reacher leaves town, aware that Jimmy has already warned Scorpio of his plans.

-In Rapid City, Reacher encounters two other people with an interest in Scorpio: Gloria Nakamura, a detective who has tried and failed for years to find incriminating evidence of Scorpio's criminal enterprise, and Terrence Bramall, a private investigator hired by Tiffany Jane Mackenzie, a woman searching for her missing twin sister Serena Rose Sanderson, who Reacher learns, through a sympathetic general at West Point, is the owner of the ring.
+In Rapid City, Reacher encounters two other people with an interest in Scorpio: Gloria Nakamura, a detective who has tried and failed for years to find incriminating evidence of Scorpio's criminal enterprise, and Terrence Bramall, a private investigator hired by Tiffany Jane Mackenzie, a woman searching for her missing twin sister Serena Rose Sanderson.
+Reacher learns through a sympathetic general who is in charge of West Point that Rose is the owner of the ring.
 Reacher allows himself to be picked up by Scorpio's men and then subdues them in less than three seconds.
-In turn, Scorpio provides him with the name of Seymour Porterfield, the man who originally gave him the ring, but secretly instructs an associate of his, Billy, to kill Reacher before he finds Seymour.
+Scorpio provides him with the name of Seymour "Sy" Porterfield, the man who originally gave him the ring, but secretly instructs an associate of his, Billy, to kill Reacher before he finds Sy.

 Reacher travels to Mule Crossing, a rural town in Wyoming, where Porterfield last lived.
-A local shopkeep reveals that Sy has been dead for well over a year, supposedly killed by a wild bear.
+A local shopkeeper reveals that Sy has been dead for well over a year, supposedly killed by a wild bear.
 Bramall runs into Reacher at Billy's house, and the two agree to partner up, at least temporarily.
 They search Sy's house, and find evidence that a woman was living with him.
 Mackenzie shows up, having grown impatient with Bramall's lack of results, and Reacher reveals his growing suspicion that both Rose and Sy were involved with the illegal opioid trade, which is subsequently confirmed by Kirk Noble, a DEA agent who asks Reacher to keep him informed if he finds Rose or Billy.